<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 13 Jan 2008 18:18:10 +0000</pubDate>

-<guid isPermaLink="false">http://www.sammes.co.uk/forum/showthread.php?tid=78</guid>
+<guid isPermaLink="false">https://www.sammes.co.uk/forum/showthread.php?tid=78</guid>

 <description><![CDATA[I never used to carry out any kind of serious physical exercise before my accident as I used to smoke very heavily (20/day for about 10 years) and never had the stamina to do so.
 When I came round from my coma after the accident, I remember thinking to myself, "hmm, I haven't smoked for a while now so why not try and give up?"
 So I did and then when I got out of hospital, I started some gentle physical exercise to build back some muscles and body tone (after three months of lying down, it had all seriously disappeared!!)<br />